-Class Name org.opennms.netmgt.poller.monitors.ActiveMQMonitor Remote Enabled true or false if the monitor can be used by the OpenNMS Horizon remote poller
+Class Name org.opennms.netmgt.poller.monitors.ActiveMQMonitor

 Table 12.
 Monitor specific parameters for the ActiveMQMonitor

 Paramet er Description Requi red Default value broker- url The ActiveMQ Broker URL to connect to. requi red vm://localhost?create=false&b roker.persistent=false user The user name used to login to the ActiveMQ broker. optio nal - password The password used to authenticate the user on the ActiveMQ broker. optio nal - use- nodelabe l A boolean to enable using the nodelabel when connecting to the ActiveMQ broker. optio nal false create- session A boolean to enable creating a JMS Session when connecting to the ActiveMQ broker. optio nal false client- id The client ID to use when connecting to the ActiveMQ broker. optio nal -